Haryana State Directorate of Archaeology & Museums

 Haryana State Directorate of Archaeology & Museums is a ministry and department of the Government of Haryana in India.

 Description

 This department came into existence in 1972 after Haryana was established as a new state in 1966 within India after being separated from Punjab.
 This was established as a cell under the education department in 1969, which was upgraded to a separate department in 1972.
 It published archaeology and excavation reports, maintains notified archaeology sites and three museums.

-Banani Bhattacharyya was the deputy director in July 2021.
+Dr. Banani Bhattacharyya is the deputy director since November 2015.